 Applicants are required to submit scores on the GRE General Exam.
 No subject test is required.
 Applicants need to have ETS send scores electronically to Institution code 4854 (University of Washington).
 Mailed copies of score reports are not considered official and will not be accepted.
 Scores are valid five years from the testing date.
 We recommend scheduling the GRE early in the year in order to have scores arrive prior to the selected application deadline.
 There is no minimum score for the GRE.

-Proficiency in English is required for graduate study at the University of Washington.
+Proficiency in English is required for graduate study at the University of Washington as outlined in Memo 8.
 Therefore, every applicant whose native language is not English must demonstrate English language proficiency.
-Proficiency can be demonstrated in one of the following five ways:
+Proficiency for this program can be demonstrated in one of the following ways:

 Back to Top